ZengineHQ/zengine-ui-react/react/src/README.md

 - `components` is where misc components used only in this sandbox app live
 - `pages` ditto above for misc pages used only in this sandbox React app
 - `test` contains test helpers used by the `*.test.js` files in the `api` directory
+- `util` contains misc helpers used by the Storybook

 Therefore, nothing outside of `api` really matters at all for using Yidhra.
 This entire React app is really just where we develop and test the components as well as where we generate the storybook from, it's not meant to ever be run non-locally.